johnkerl/miller/docs/src/reference-dsl-variables.md

 else: terminates an if/elif/elif chain.
 The body statements must be wrapped in curly braces.

+emit1: inserts an out-of-stream variable into the output record stream.
+Unlike the other map variants, side-by-sides, indexing, and redirection are not supported, but you can emit any map-valued expression.

+  Example: mlr --from f.dat put 'emit1 $*'
+  Example: mlr --from f.dat put 'emit1 mapsum({"id": NR}, $*)'

+Please see https://miller.readthedocs.io://johnkerl.org/miller/doc for more information.

 emit: inserts an out-of-stream variable into the output record stream.
 Hashmap indices present in the data but not slotted by emit arguments are not output.